6 Ways Experienced Staff Members Can Guide Newbies On The Job

 2. Onboarding Process

 The onboarding process is another important way to help newbies transition into their new roles.
 During this time, they should receive an overview of the company, their job duties, and the expectations for their position.
 They should also be given a tour of the office space and introduced to other employees.
 Make sure the onboarding process is thorough and informative, but also keep it concise so as not to overwhelm the newbie.
+Answer any questions they may have about the onslaught of paperwork they now have to fill out.
+You can use this opportunity to suggest helpful tools and resources, like this free W-4 calculator.
 Also, consider having a designated point person for onboarding who can answer any questions and help the newbie feel comfortable in their new environment.

 3. Mentorship Programs